roy-raphael/DW_P7-Groupomania-front/README.md

 * In the search box in the page, type or paste `security.enterprise_roots.enabled` and pause while the list is filtered
 * If the preference has a value of `false`, double-click it to set the value of `true`

+## Install

+Run `npm install`

 ## HTTPS Development server

-Run `npm start` for a dev server.
+Run `npm start` for a HTTPS dev server.
+Navigate to `https://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

+## HTTP Development server

+Run `npm run start:unsecure` for a HTTP dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding